Business Value

 • The business can run without you being there every day

-• Revenues are diversified across many customers (no single customer is more than 15–20% of revenue)
+• Revenues are diversified across many customers (no single customer is more than 15 to 20% of revenue)

 • Financials are clean, consistent, and easy to verify